duedil-ltd/portainer/README.md

 #### Notes

-- Pushing built images to the public Docker index is currently not supported
+- Pushing built images to the public Docker index is currently not supported.

 --------------------------------------------------------------------------------